massyao/realtimeChat/README.md

 # realtimeChat
-share your screen or camera to your friend via web
+share your screen or camera when chat with your friend

 all functions are based on webtrc